What Does it Take to Be a Software Applications Developer?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Types of Software Applications Developer Jobs

-In 2016, there was an estimated number of 831,300 jobs in the United States for Software Applications Developer.
+There were about 831,300 jobs for Software Applications Developer in 2016 (in the United States).
 New jobs are being produced at a rate of 30.7% which is above the national average.
 The Bureau of Labor Statistics predicts 255,300 new jobs for Software Applications Developer by 2026.
-The BLS estimates 85,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 85,700 job openings in this field each year.

 The states with the most job growth for Software Applications Developer are Utah, Nevada, and Louisiana.
 Watch out if you plan on working in Alaska, Maryland, or Ohio.
 These states have the worst job growth for this type of profession.